• rcr icon

 Of all her passions, however, AI and its relationship to mathematics and the sciences stand out.

 Katrina’s undergrad was in applied mathematics and business.
-What she loves most about applied math is that you’re finding applications everywhere.
+What she loves most about applied math is that you can find applications everywhere.
 “It was very exploratory,” she says.
 “We had applied math for biology classes, applied math for physics, and applied math for finance.
 And that’s what I really liked about it: the mathematical foundations never change.”
 Her professors told her it’s much easier to be a mathematician learning biology than a biologist trying to learn advanced mathematics on the side.

-It was her final year of undergrad; during the COVID-19 pandemic, she ended up taking some graduate-level courses, as other courses had been cancelled.
+It was her final year of undergrad during the COVID-19 pandemic, and she ended up taking some graduate-level courses, as other courses had been canceled.
 It opened up a new possibility, allowing her to write a second undergraduate thesis.
 It was her first foray into AI and machine learning.
 “We were modeling COVID,” she said, “using foundational machine learning algorithms to look at the number of cases over time.”
 Once they established the mathematical equations, they could model different behavioural and epidemiological parameters.

 “Given that this many people were wearing masks, this many people were isolating, and this many people were vaccinated, what was the predictive number of cases?”
 According to Katrina, that’s a very classic machine learning problem.